WEC-Sim/WEC-Sim/source/code_structure.rst

 For rotational constraint (ex: pitch), the user also needs to specify the location of the rotational joint with respect to the global reference frame in the ``constraint(<#>).loc`` variable.

 Available constraint properties, default values, and functions can be found by typing ``doc constraintClass`` in the MATLAB command window, or opening the `constraintClass.m` file in ``//WEC-Sim/source/objects`` directory by typing ``open constraintClass`` in MATLAB Command Window.
-See the `Constraint and PTO Features Section <http://wec-sim.github.io/WEC-Sim/features.html#constraint-and-pto-features>`_ for more detail on the constraint options.
+See the `Constraint and PTO Features <http://wec-sim.github.io/WEC-Sim/features.html#constraint-and-pto-features>`_ section for more detail on the constraint options.

 PTO Class